MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

 ## Trace replay command reference

-The following commands can be used when replaying a trace
+The following commands can be used when replaying a trace.

 ???
-TBD - Need to validate that all of these are supported, including the ~thread.
+TBD - Need to validate that all of these are supported, including the ~thread prefix.
+Can you navigate on a thread that you weren't on?

 | Command  |  Description|
 |----|-------------------------------------------------------------------------------------------|